 Fashion and style have the power to transcend through our differences and serve as a tool of communication and solidarity between us.
 Together we can redefine what looks good to wear on the beach or poolside to include the full-coverage swimsuit option.

 There are clear functions of full-coverage swimwear beyond modesty and style.
 Not only does it look chic, classic and timeless, it protects you from the sun.
-There’s no need to compromise on your health and style to live a sunsafe life, if you follow these tips, check out our blog post for more info [hyperlink to: https://www.lanuuk.com/blogs/news/always-wear-sunscreen] and perhaps do more research on having your own sun protection strategy.
+Check out our sunsafety blog post for more info and to help you formulate your own sun protection strategy.
 Here’s what you should know about sun protection and how your Lanuuk swimsuit can help:

 - Lanuuk use UPF 50+ Sun Protection Fabric.
 Ultraviolet Protection Factor (UPF) tells you how much UV radiation (both UVB and UVA) a fabric allows to reach your skin.
 When we say our swimsuits are UPF 50+, this means the fabric can block over 98% of the sun’s rays and only allows less than 2% (or 1/50th) to penetrate the suit.
 So, your Lanuuk swimsuit doesn’t just look great on you, it also has the ability to block harmful UV radiation and it is one of the most effective forms of protection against sun damage and skin cancer.
 There are fabrics that offer a UPF of 30 to 49, which are good, while UPF 50+ rates as excellent, according to The Skin Cancer Foundation.